devops329/devops/instruction/awsS3Deployment/awsS3Deployment.md

              aws cloudfront create-invalidation --distribution-id ${{ secrets.DISTRIBUTION_ID }} --paths "/*"
    ```

-1. Save the file, commit, and push.
+1. Save the file, commit it, and push it to GitHub.

+### How it works

-The interesting pieces of the workflow include the request for OIDC authorization using the supplied role.
+The workflow uses the `aws-actions/configure-aws-credentials` action to request a temporary token from AWS using OIDC:

 ```yml
 - name: Create OIDC token to AWS